scott-larter/SocialForceModel/README.md

 # SocialForceModel
-  Doorway Scenario Investigated!
+  Doorway Scenario Investigated

-  Pygame is needed to run the program walls.csv and sfm.config are integrated into simulator_WP0729_Doorway.py
+  Pygame is needed to run the program

+  Note: walls.csv and sfm.config are integrated into simulator_WP_Doorway.py  (For technical details, please compare simulator.py with     simulator_WP_Doorway.py)